-One thing’s certain about the Netherlands: besides being very flat and filled with tulips, there is loads and loads of water.
+One thing’s certain about the Netherlands: there’s loads and loads of water.
 And where there’s water, there are boats.
 And where there are boats, there’s someone wondering how you can rent them — that must be you!

-If you have a child who is over 12, they can also steer the boat and gain some sailing experience, as long as the boat does not go faster than 13 kilometres an hour and is a maximum seven metres long.
-But if your goal is a calm trip down the canals, you shouldn’t need a boat that requires a boating license.
+If you have a child who is over 12, they can also steer the boat and gain some sailing experience, as long as the boat does not go faster than 13 kilometres an hour and is a maximum of seven metres long.

 When do I need a boating licence in the Netherlands?